togostanza/togostanza/doc/Reference.md

 The files in `stanzas/{id}/templates/` will be interpreted as Handlebars templates.
 This makes it easy to generate different outputs depending on the parameters.

-For example, here is a invocation of `this.renderTemplate()` and the corresponding template:
+For example, here is a invocation of `this.renderTemplate()` method and the corresponding template:

 ```js
 this.renderTemplate({